mvac7/fR3eL_VDP_TMS9918A_MSXBIOS_Lib/README.md

 ## Description

-Open Source library with basic functions to work with the TMS9918A video processor.
+Library with basic functions to work with the TMS9918A video processor.

 It uses the functions from the MSX BIOS, so it is designed to create applications in ROM or MSXBASIC environments.